Skatoony: Guest Contestants

 Every episode (except "Space: The Final Souffle", "Pre-School Problem", and "It Could Be You!") has a guest contestant from shows from Total Drama and Jimmy Two-Shoes.

 Guest contestant replacement

-In Skatoony, the quizblock has 6 colored squares - green, red, pink, purple, blue and yellow.
-The children get the green, pink and blue squares (they sometimes move to the purple, red and yellow squares if two kid contestants remain in Round 3), and the cartoon contestants get the red, yellow and purple.
-The guest contestants take the place of a cartoon character from the UK version.
-In the episode 'Skeleton Crew in Da House' in NA, Scabz was originally a contestant but he left before the 1st round and was replaced by Harold.
+In Skatoony, the quizblock has six colored squares - green (top left), red (top middle), pink(top right), purple (bottom left), blue (bottom middle), and yellow (bottom right).
+The children get the green, pink and blue squares (they sometimes move to the purple, red and yellow squares if two child contestants remain in Round 3), and the cartoon contestants get the red, yellow and purple.
+The guest contestants take the place of a cartoon character in the UK version.
+In the episode 'Skeleton Crew in Da House' in North America, Scabz was originally a contestant but he left before the first round and was replaced by Harold.

 Season 1

 Season 2

-Note: The episodes "Space: The Final Souffle", "Pre-School Problem", and "It Could Be You!" are all skipped because they have no guest.
+Note: The episodes "Space: The Final Souffle", "Pre-School Problem" and "It Could Be You!" are all skipped because they have no guest.